-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Pennsylvania.
+Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in New York.

 - Compared with babies born to the most-educated mothers, babies born to mothers with less education are more likely to die before reaching their first birthdays.
-While the infant mortality rate is highest among babies born to mothers with less than 12 years of education, the rate for babies born to mothers with 13-15 years of schooling is nearly 40 percent higher than that for babies born to more educated mothers. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately 2.5 times the rate seen among babies of non-Hispanic white mothers and nearly twice that of babies born to Hispanic mothers.
+While the infant mortality rate is highest among babies born to mothers with 12 or fewer years of education, the rate for babies born to mothers with 13-15 years of schooling is approximately 40 percent higher than that for babies born to more educated mothers. - The infant mortality rate among babies born to non-Hispanic black mothers is more than twice the rates seen among babies of non-Hispanic white or Hispanic mothers.

-Comparing Pennsylvania's experience against the national benchmark2 for infant mortality reveals unrealized health potential among Pennsylvania babies across maternal education and racial or ethnic groups.
-Infants in every group could do better.
+Comparing New York's experience against the national benchmark2 for infant mortality reveals unrealized health potential among New York babies across most maternal education and racial or ethnic groups.
+Infants in almost every group could do better.